On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Preliminaries

 respectively.
 Consequently $\lVert \textbf{f} \rVert_{H^{s}} \approx \lVert \textbf{f} \rVert_{\dot{H}^{s}} + \lVert \textbf{f} \rVert_{L^{2}}$.
 We denote by $\Lambda^{s} \triangleq (-\Delta)^{\frac{s}{2}}$ which is defined by its Fourier transform as $\widehat{\Lambda^{s} \textbf{f}}(\textbf{k}) = \lvert \textbf{k} \rvert^{s} \hat{\textbf{f}}(\textbf{k})$.

-We recall the Picard-Lindel\"of Theorem in Banach spaces, a proof of which can be foudn in, e.g., \cite[Theorem 3.1]{Majda_Bertozzi_2002}. \begin{lemma} \rm(Picard–Lindel\"of) Let $O \subset B$ be an open subset of a Banach space $B$ and let $F: O \mapsto B$ be a mapping that satisfies the following conditions \begin{enumerate} \item $F(X)$ maps $O$ to $B$; \item $F$ is locally Lipschitz; i.e. for any $X \in O$ there exists $L > 0$ and an open neighborhood $U$ of $X$ in $O$ such that
+We recall the Picard-Lindel\"of Theorem in Banach spaces, a proof of which can be found in, e.g., \cite[Theorem 3.1]{Majda_Bertozzi_2002}. \begin{lemma} \rm(Picard-Lindel\"of) Let $O \subset B$ be an open subset of a Banach space $B$ and let $F: O \mapsto B$ be a mapping that satisfies the following conditions \begin{enumerate} \item $F(X)$ maps $O$ to $B$; \item $F$ is locally Lipschitz; i.e., for any $X \in O$ there exists $L > 0$ and an open neighborhood $U$ of $X$ in $O$ such that

 for all $\tilde{X}, \overline{X} \in U$. \end{enumerate} Then for any $X_{0} \in O$, there exists a time $T > 0$ such that

 has a unique solution $X \in C^{1}((-T, T); O)$. \end{lemma}